Game Design

 - Loadout as budget.
 Power lives inside a fixed budget (slots, points, cells, hand size); more of one means less of another.
 A small slot count over a large pool produces identity.

 - Telegraph honestly.
 Show what is coming so combat is a decision, not a coin flip, and never let a telegraph lie.
 A lying telegraph is worse than none.
+Honesty is about what; timing strictness is a separate, tunable dial with an accessibility bill.

 - Subtract.
 A tighter, smaller kit usually beats a bigger one.
 Make skipping a real option and removing as rewarding as adding.